Donald Trump Fast Facts

 Timeline:

-1970s - After college, works with his father on apartment complexes in Queens and Brooklyn.
+1970s - After college, works with his father on apartment complexes in Queens and Brooklyn, New York.

 1973 - Trump and his father are named in a Justice Department lawsuit alleging Trump property managers violated the Fair Housing Act by turning away potential African-American tenants.
 The Trumps deny the company discriminates and file a $100 million countersuit, which is later dismissed.
 The case is settled in 1975, and the Trumps agree to provide weekly lists of vacancies to black community organizations.